MPEG-2 Transport Stream Analysis and Recording

 Sales and Licensing Information

-Both TSReader Standard and TSReader Professional can be purchased using a credit card via the PayPal system.
+Both TSReader Standard and TSReader Professional can be purchased using a credit card via PayPal.
 Orders are also accepted by means of a purchase order for commercial establishments but please get in touch with us first.

 TSReader Lite is free for personal non-commerical use but